markus-ebke/python-billiards/CONTRIBUTING.md

 1. Include new tests (if any) and make sure they pass (run *pytest* or *tox*).
 2. Update docstrings and the documentation files if you changed the API or added functionality.
-   For docstrings, use the [Google style](https://google.github.io/styleguide/pyguide.html).
+   For docstrings, use the [Google style guide](https://google.github.io/styleguide/pyguide.html).
    Example file: https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html.
 3. Add a note in the top section of `CHANGELOG.md` describing the changes.
 4. Add yourself to the *Authors* section in the `README.md` file.